How To Store Bread Yeast

 3. Let the mixture stand for ten minutes.

-4. If the yeast bubbles and foams, the yeast is active.
+4. If the yeast bubbles and foams, it is active.

-5. If no bubbles form, the yeast has no activity and should be discarded.
+5. If no bubbles form, it has no activity and should be discarded.

 If the Stored Yeast is Expired